adammuntasir/DIT355-Mini-Project-Distributed-Systems-Development-dataHandler/README.md

 2. Git (https://git-scm.com/downloads)

 ### Setup
-1. Move the file Global_Keys in the Documentations folder to the parent directory
+1. Move the file Global_values in the Documentations folder to the parent directory
 2. Move the registry file from the documentation to the parent
 3. To set up the TimeValidator repository we use "npm i mqtt" command